mps118/design-project-green/README.md

     </tr>
     <tr>
         <td colspan="2">Impact of project:</td>
-        <td colspan="3">To provide meaningful solutions that improve the quality of life for dogs.</td>
+        <td colspan="3">Our main priority is to achieve improved pet health and well-being for dogs globally, along with increased user engagement so that owners can utilize the app for various health-related needs. </td>
     </tr>
     <tr>
     <td colspan="5" style="font-weight:bold; background-color:#F4811F">2.